markand/irccd/STYLE.md

 Style
 -----

-- Try to keep line shorter than 80 columns
+- Try to keep lines shorter than 80 columns

 ### Spaces